May 2026

 Phil DaSilva + Jennifer Toomey (Israel)

 Samples in hand as of May 3.
 R&D call week of May 11.
 Patented FOS-based platform: FOS is 80-90% of gummy, leaving under 1g usable space.
 Non-FOS base is 8-12 months.
-After the call, we'll know if they can run production on a timeline that competes with Mark's.
+After the call, we'll know if they can run production on a timeline that competes with Intermountain's.

 Brand & Design